EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Cal Newport

 - Passion Hypothesis: The key to occupational happiness is to first figure out what you're passionate about and then find a job that maintains that passion.
-- Compelling characters often have complex origins reject a simple idea that all you have to do is follow your passion.
+- Compelling characters often have complex origins.
+Reject the simple idea that all you have to do is follow your passion.
 - A job: Away to pay the bills.
 A calling: Work is an important part of your life and a vital part of your identity.
 A career: a path towards better work
 - Dilletante: Personal practices art or science for their amusement.